Quetiapine: Bipolar disorder

 In those with bipolar disorder, quetiapine is used to treat depressive episodes; acute manic episodes associated with bipolar I disorder (as either monotherapy or adjunct therapy to lithium; valproate or lamotrigine); acute mixed episodes; and maintenance treatment of bipolar I disorder (as adjunct therapy to lithium or divalproex).

 Major depressive disorder

-Quetiapine is effective when used by itself and when used along with other medications in major depressive disorder (MDD).
-However, sedation is often an undesirable side effect.
+Quetiapine is effective when used by itself and when used along with other medications in major depressive disorder (MDD), but sedation is often an undesirable side effect.

 In the United States, the United Kingdom and Australia (while not subsidised by the Australian Pharmaceutical Benefits Scheme for treatment of MDD), quetiapine is licensed for use as an add-on treatment in MDD.

 Alzheimer's disease

-Quetiapine does not decrease agitation among people with Alzheimer's.
+Quetiapine does not decrease agitation among people with Alzheimer's disease.
 Quetiapine worsens intellectual functioning in the elderly with dementia and therefore is not recommended.